KinjalDhamat312/FlutterChatBubble/README.md

-# Flutter Chat Bubble
+# Flutter Chat Bubble/UI
 Discover the ultimate Flutter widget for creating diverse chat UI designs like WhatsApp, Telegram, and more.
-With its customizable properties, create stunning chat bubbles and elevate the user experience in your messaging app.
+With its customizable properties, create stunning chat UI and elevate the user experience in your messaging app.
 Enhance your Flutter development skills with this top-notch chat UI widget and make a mark in the world of real-time communication.

 ## Usage
-To use this plugin, add `flutter_chat_bubble` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To integrate the Flutter Chat Bubble plugin into your project by adding 'flutter_chat_bubble' as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Examples
-[ChatBubble](https://github.com/KinjalDhamat312/FlutterChatBubble/blob/master/lib/chat_bubble.dart) widget use for create different chat bubbles.
-You can use below properties with bubbles.
+Easily create dynamic chat bubbles with the [ChatBubble](https://github.com/KinjalDhamat312/FlutterChatBubble/blob/master/lib/chat_bubble.dart) widget in Flutter with the extensive range of properties.

 | Properties | Description |
 | ------ | ------ |